klaryon/three_item_store/README.md

 The application must be demoable without an actual backend (use some approriate client-side API server for demoing)

+## Tools & Languages

+* React
+* styled-components
+* Axios
+* json-server

 ## Available Scripts

 In the project directory, you can run:

+### `yarn server`

+Loads db.json database with json-server.
+Open [http://localhost:3005/data](http://localhost:3005/data) to view database in the browser.

+Then database loads in http://localhost:3000 and can be viewed in the app.

 ### `yarn start`